cdktf/cdktf-provider-github/docs/repository.go.md

 Set to 'enabled' to enable secret scanning push protection on the repository.

 Can be 'enabled' or 'disabled'.
-If set to 'enabled', the repository's visibility must be 'public' or 'security_and_analysis[0].advanced_security[0].status' must also be set to 'enabled'.
+If set to 'enabled', the repository's visibility must be 'public', 'security_and_analysis[0].advanced_security[0].status' must also be set to 'enabled', or your Organization must have split licensing for Advanced security.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.8.3/docs/resources/repository#status Repository#status}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.9.0/docs/resources/repository#status Repository#status}

 ---